madosuki/blog_src/README.md

 # blog_src
-use blog generator of coleslaw
+using to coleslaw of blog generator.

 site: https://madosuki.github.io/blog/